Invisalign Columbus

 Underbite

 When the lower teeth extend beyond the upper teeth, the condition is called an underbite.
 An underbite can cause eating difficulties and damage to the teeth.
-In most cases, Invisalign aligners are able to correct underbites with the help of your orthodontist.
+In most cases, Invisalign aligners can correct underbites with the help of your orthodontist.

 Increased Overbite/ Deep bite